johanbook/docs/security/vulnerabilities/dos.md

 # Denial of Service

-DoS (Denial of Service).
-A target is flooded with requests, causing it either slow down answering legitimate requests or going down completely.
+**Denial of Service** (**DoS**) is an attack where a target is flooded with network traffic potentially compromising its availability.
 These attacks can be both fast and slow.

 ## Types